Always something to do for the holidays or rainy day?

 Sturdy blocks of walker: Studio circus

-A cozy looking Studio circus walker to push!
-Brightly colored in mint green, white and yellow.
-There are letters and sweet animals on the blocks.
+A cozy looking Studio circus walker (check out these top picks too!) to push forward!
+Cheerfully colored in mint green, white and yellow.
+There are letters and cute animals on the blocks.

 The car is filled with wooden blocks and made of sustainable FSC wood.